Beyond the Silence: How Men Navigate Infertility Through Digital Communities and Data Sharing: Methods

 \subsubsection{Qualitative Analysis of Clusters}

 For each Louvain cluster, we sampled 10 comments from the most central users (by PageRank), double-coded them, and met to reach consensus on cluster character and central user roles.
-Initial categories (\textit{mentor, moderator, expert}) were refined to include nuanced behaviors exhibited by those roles such as \textit{system critic} and \textit{newcomer}.
+Initial categories (\textit{mentor, moderator, expert}) were refined to reflect nuanced behaviors exhibited by those roles such as \textit{system critic} and \textit{newcomer}.
+We used this method to answer RQ2b.